All Episodes

 Hey, have you heard this?

-Have you heard who's uh gonna do the coin toss tonight at the Superdome?
+Have you heard who's going to do the coin toss tonight at the Superdome?

 Monday Night Football, the New Orleans Saints reopening the Superdome against the Atlanta Falcons.

-From what I have been told, they are letting the man who personally killed thousands of blacks and poor people by destroying blacks back into the city into the Superdome to do the coin toss before the football game tonight.
+From what I have been told, they are letting the man who personally killed thousands of blacks and poor people by destroying blacks back into the city, into the Superdome, to do the coin toss before the football game tonight, President Bush.

-Folks, I think I think the implosion that I have been predicting in the Democratic Party happened yesterday.
+Folks, I think the implosion that I have been predicting in the Democratic Party happened yesterday.

-I've noted that the uh only prominent Democrat out there defending Clinton is another raving lunatic, Howard Dean, who I predict will be institutionalized shortly after this election in November for a sickness that he's had for oh so long.
+I've noted that the only prominent Democrat out there defending Clinton is another raving lunatic, Howard Dean, who I predict will be institutionalized shortly after this election in November for a sickness that he has had for oh, so long.

 Greetings, my friends, and welcome.